swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 ### Split the Jupyter Notebook into scripts

-You will split the Jupyter Notebook in a codebase made of separate Python scripts with well defined role.
+You will split the Jupyter Notebook in a codebase made of separate Python scripts with a well-defined role.
 These scripts will be able to be called on the command line, making it ideal for automation tasks.

 The following table describes the files that you will create in this codebase: